nath248/disney-mania/README.md

 ## Project Description

 The **Disney Mania App** is a place where you can search for different Disney movies and tv shows.
-Perfect for a building a bingeworthy weekend.
+Perfect for building a bingeworthy weekend.
 You can get a random movie or tv show to watch as well as details about the shows such as the title, release year, popularity and overview.

 ## API and Data Sample
 [Watch Mode API](https://api.watchmode.com/docs/#api-reference "Watch Mode API Homepage")